 Key Systems and Sensors Used in Obstacle Avoidance

-Robots rely on different sensors and systems to detect obstacles.
-Each has unique strengths depending on the environment.
+Robots rely on various sensors and systems to detect obstacles.
+Each sensor type is suited to specific environments and use cases.

 Common Sensor Types